zaptst/zap/README.md

 > A streamable structured interface for reporting tests in real time.

+**Important!** This specification is a work in progress and is seeking feedback from potential users such a testing framework authors and CI/CD providers.
+It may change dramatically based on feedback.

 ## Motivation

 There are hundreds of different testing frameworks across every programming